jonsterling/Tasky/README.markdown

 `proj:tasky` or `due:today` or `due:tomorrow +important`.
 The current
 filter is displayed in the header.

-To clear the filter, simply type `f` and hit return without entering any text.

 **If you run Tasky with arguments, those will be used as the initial filter.**